Chao-Xi/jxazurebook/docs/az305/9az305_summary.md

 #### **2. Implement backup and restore:**

 Backing up your AKS cluster ensures that you have a copy of your application and data in case of data loss or corruption.

-Azure AKS supports backing up your application data and Kubernetes resources, such as deployments and services, using the **Velero** backup and restore tool.
+Azure AKS supports backing up your application data and Kubernetes resources, such as deployments and services, using the **Velero** backup and **restore tool**.

 #### **3. Use Azure Site Recovery:**

 Azure Site Recovery is a disaster recovery solution that **replicates** your AKS cluster to a secondary location.

 This can be useful in the event of a disaster or outage, as you can **failover** to the secondary location and resume operations.

 #### **4. Monitor your AKS cluster:**